xrdocs/ncs5500/_tutorials/acl-packet-length-matching-ncs55xx-and-ncs5xx.md

 </pre>
 </div>

-Permit ACL stats are not enabled by default.
-We need to enable the below hw-module profile to enable the same
+Note: Permit ACL stats are not enabled by default.
+We need to configure the below hw-module profile to enable the same

 ```
 hw-module profile stats acl-permit